derekkedziora/derekkedziora.com/_pages/essays.md

 ---
-title: Essays
+title: Writing
-description: "The list of all of my blog posts."
+description: "The list of all of my long-form blog posts."
 og-type: website
 permalink: /blog
 nav: blog